Jarmos-san/neovimulus/README.md

 necessary plugins & perform some post-setup tasks like downloading LSP servers.
 This next section details some of those tasks which needs to be performed after setting up Neovim.

+**NOTE**: The project doesn't provide any convenient Bash scripts to automate the project setup on your local machine.
+This is intentional as Bash scripts are difficult to maintain.
+And not to forget it could lead to disastrous results as well (_like replacing your older Neovim configurations_).
+Instead it is **RECOMMENDED** to use a containerised environment to deal with Neovim in this project.

 ### ⚙️ Installing Plugins with `packer.nvim`